DanielBMiranda/P4-CAVODE/README.md

 # P4-CAVODE

-P4-CAVODE is a specialized, lightweight anomaly detection system crafted for software-defined networks (SDNs), implemented on the data plane to address the unique demands of network security at high-throughput levels.
-Its primary function is to detect anomalies caused by port scan activity, a common technique employed during the initial stages of cyberattacks to gather information about a target.
-It is able to detect irregularities caused by multiple variations of port scans, as it considers target multiplicity and is independent of the headers used.
-However, its focus lies in the timeframe used, namely on slow scans which consist of a main challenge due to their extended duration, especially in data planes where available memory is limited.
+P4-CAVODE is a lightweight anomaly detection system designed for software-defined networks (SDNs), implemented on the data plane to address the unique demands of network security at high throughput levels.
+Its primary function is to detect anomalies caused by port scan activity, a commonly employed technique during the initial stages of cyberattacks to gather information about a target.
+The system's anomaly detection extends to multiple types of port scans by considering target multiplicity and operating independently of specific protocol headers.
+One of the system’s key strengths is its focus on detecting slow port scans.
+These types of scans are typically challenging to detect, as they can evade traditional detection due to their prolonged nature, especially within data planes where memory resources are constrained.

-The developed solution manages to sustain a throughput that closely matches the theoretical capabilities of the hardware, even when using multiple services, which demonstrates its scalability.
-Furthermore, despite its focus on slow port scanning, deviations caused by port scan probes do not require large periods to be identified.
-As such, their detection occurs practically in real-time, ensuring that actions against imminent threats could be taken with minimal delay.
-These characteristics highlight the role of data plane programmability in the realm of cybersecurity.
+The developed solution achieves a throughput close to line rate while maintaining an excellent detection ratio and high scalability.
+Furthermore, despite its focus on slow port scanning, deviations caused by port scan probes do not require long periods to be identified.
+As such, detection occurs practically in real-time, ensuring that actions against imminent threats can be taken with minimal delay.

 # Implementations